aashish-26/AWS-Terraform-Project-ECS-Fargate-Platform/docs/security.md

 - S3 public access block enforced.

 **Azure (current + planned)**
-- Web App is internet-facing but can be fronted by Application Gateway or Front Door in future iterations.
+- Container App is internet-facing (external ingress enabled) but can be configured for internal-only access via Container App Environment settings.
+- Container App Environment can be configured with internal load balancer for private networking.
-- (Planned) Azure Database for PostgreSQL reachable only from app subnet / outbound IPs.
+- (Planned) Azure Database for PostgreSQL reachable only from Container App outbound IPs or VNet integration.
 - Storage account for state configured without public anonymous access.
+- ACR admin access disabled; all authentication via managed identity.

 ## Policy-as-Code Requirements
 Reject merges if any rule fails: